Martiusweb/asynctest/doc/asynctest.case.rst

         Enable checks on the loop state after a test ran to help testers to identify common mistakes.

-        Enable or disable a check using a keywork argument with a boolean value::
+        Enable or disable a check using a keyword argument with a boolean value::

             @asynctest.fail_on(unused_loop=True)